ki-editor/ki-editor/docs/src/normal-mode/actions/index.md

 Keybinding: `^`

-This is one of my favourite action, it only works for [syntax tree](../selection-modes/syntax-tree-based.md#syntax-tree) selection modes.
+This is one of my favorite actions, it only works for [syntax tree](../selection-modes/syntax-tree-based.md#syntax-tree) selection modes.

-This replace the parent node of the current node, with the current node.
+This replaces the parent node of the current node, with the current node.

 For example, with the following Rust code: